Wednesday, 28 April 2021

 Granulating pigments show their true nature best on damp cold pressed or rough paper though they will tend to granulate to some degree on any paper.
 For those new to watercolour, it may look as though something is wrong!

-There are five colours in the newest 'Forest' set.
+There are five colours in the 'Forest' set.
 The most useful and realistic greens are often created using two or three pigments so these might be useful colours in foliage paintings.

 Forest Olive contains Viridian, a PBr7, in this case probably Green Umber, and Yellow Ochre, which is interesting as there isn't a PY43 Yellow Ochre in the Schmincke range.